amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 ## Phase I:

 Terminal Command Line: due to restrictions and/or issues with the uploading of the master file due to its size I used the terminal command line on my macbook laptop to parse the data from the raw master file into 17 files, each corresponding to a diferent UDVE of the state of SC.
+The original raw master file used here is sc3005_05amB.csv.
+That is an updated version of sc3005_05am, as I mistakly mixed put some counties in the wrong UDVES.
 For furhter information about the tecniques used for this task please check the worksheet 'Phase 1 - Term.
 Com.Line - M2P in the attached excel file named 'sc3005_05am - Github Documentation - M2P - Phases 1 e 3.xlsx'

 ## Phase II: